vrpperez7/ProjectMod5/README.md

 ## **Business Question:**
 LinkNYC was created to offer free public Wi-Fi and digital access across New York City, aiming to reduce the digital divide.
 After several years of operation, the key question is:

-Is LinkNYC a functional utility—part of the city’s essential digital infrastructure—or a fleeting convenience used only occasionally?
+# Is LinkNYC a functional utility—part of the city’s essential digital infrastructure—or a fleeting convenience used only occasionally?

 This distinction matters for future funding and policy decisions.
-To explore it, we analyzed weekly usage data (2020–2025) using activation, conversion, retention, cohort, and segmentation analyses to determine whether LinkNYC is used as a daily necessity or an occasional convenience.
+To explore it, we analyzed weekly usage data (2020–2025) using activation, conversion, retention, cohorts, and segmentation analyses to determine whether LinkNYC is used as a daily necessity or an occasional convenience.

 ---